-Our modern time doesn’t give anyone a slack.
+Our modern time doesn’t give anyone slack.
 Every task we do, every action we take – everything in our lives is supposed to be as quick and efficient as possible.
-The lifestyle of a hamster trapped inside the running wheel of existence – a perpetual pursuit of accomplished goals and successful results – is only good for a few areas of our life, whereas other should stay away from the race.
+The lifestyle of a hamster trapped inside the running wheel of existence – a perpetual pursuit of accomplished goals and successful results – is only good for a few areas of our life, whereas others should stay away from the race.

 One of those areas that ideally require more time and patience is, surprisingly, food.
 Of course, sometimes we all eat on the run, and everyone knows how hard it is to find a spare 10 minutes for a lunch, let alone having a slow and relaxed dinner at the table.

 However, if you want to improve your health, stay fit, and take a more conscious approach to your nutrition, the first thing you need to do is to learn how to eat slowly.
 There are a few reasons for that.

 Some say you should eat slowly to avoid overeating.

 Is this really true and how does this work?

 It is not enough to merely put food in your stomach.
 This won’t make your brain satisfied, nor help you feel full.
 Satiety is a result of your mind staying concentrated on the meal – your brain analyzes the taste, the time you spent chewing, biting, and swallowing, the image of your plate with less and less food left on it.
 If few of those signals were absent, you will end up having eaten way more than you needed to.

 The truth is, your organism needs at least 20 minutes to be able to tell whether you are full or not.
 Research says that fast-eating is tightly connected to adult weight gain.

 So, if you want to give yourself the right amount of nutrition without excessive thoughtless overeating, check out our tips to eat slower – they will help you concentrate on satiety signals for your brain rather than perform speed eating to feel bad later.